Parameter estimation from an Ornstein-Uhlenbeck process with measurement noise: Discussion

 \subsubsection{OU Second Order Power Spectrum Shape Derivation}

-We begin by expanding the definition of the fourth-order correlation for our system with multiplicative noise.
+We begin by expanding the definition of the second-order power spectrum for our system with multiplicative noise.

-Due to the symmetry in all the odd-powered terms, the expectation will be zero, and will not contribute to the auto correlation function when $t_1 \neq t_2$.
-For our purposes, we are interested in examining whether or not this expression has a similar underlying exponential shape as the 1st order, so we look at the first expression in the summation, $\mathbb{E}[X_1^2X_2^2]$.
+Because of the symmetry in all the odd-powered terms, the expectation will be zero and will not contribute to the autocorrelation function when $t_1 \neq t_2$.
+For our purposes, since we are interested in an underlying shape, we can examine the simplified expression, $E[X_1^2X_2^2]$.

 We now enforce the assumption that $X_1$ and $X_2$ represent the distribution of an OU process at two different times.
-It is known that the integral of zero mean Brownian motion with a deterministic integrand is equivalent to a zero mean Gaussian with variance,
+It is known that the integral of Brownian motion is equivalent to a zero mean Gaussian with variance (insert citation here),

 The Ornstein-Uhlenbeck process with zero drift is